belgotux/ansible-role-nut-client/README.md

 ==========

-Role to install nut client to monitor a remote nut-server for local-server
+Role to install nut client to monitor a remote nut-server for local-server Also install this scripts as dependances :

-Dependances:
-Theses 2 scripts :
 - [nutNotify](https://github.com/belgotux/nutNotify)
 - [pushbullet-notification-linux](https://github.com/belgotux/pushbullet-notification-linux)